List of Parenthood characters: Jasmine Trussell Braverman

 Jasmine Trussell (Joy Bryant) is a dancer, the mother of Crosby's son Jabbar, and Crosby's eventual wife.
 After several attempts to contact Crosby, she kept Jabbar a secret from him until Jabbar was five years old, and wanted to meet his dad.
-She lies to her own family about Crosby abandoning her and Jabbar for that time period, as well, because her own father disappeared on her family when she was only four years old.
+She also falsely tells her own family that Crosby had abandoned her and Jabbar for that time period, because her own father disappeared on her family when she was only four years old.
 She is very close with her mother, Renee, and her brother, Sekou.
 She breaks up with Crosby when he cheats on her with Gaby, behavioural aide to his nephew, Max.
 In the season two finale, it appeared that she and Crosby might reconcile, however, they did not.
 She subsequently dates her son's pediatrician, Dr. Joe.
 She appears jealous when Crosby is in a relationship with a cellist from the Luncheonette.
 In the season three finale, she marries Crosby.
 By the end of season four, Jasmine reveals that she is pregnant with her and Crosby's second child, a daughter named Aida, who is born at the start of season five.
 In the series finale she is shown pregnant with another child.